AX Translation Packages and Translate App: Getting Started

 • You can archive Translation Packages.

-Once created, Translation Packages are automatically displayed on dashboards of assigned translators.
+Once created, Translation Packages are automatically displayed on the dashboards of assigned translators.

 Create Translation Package